-The data is totally fictitious, and has been chosen to make it difficult to come up with the right answer.
+The data is totally fictitious, invented to make it difficult to come up with the right answer.
 When most people quickly glance at the table, they tend to either look at the top two numbers, or the two numbers on the left.
 The top two numbers show that more people got worse than better; the left-hand numbers show that for people whose rash got worse, most of them were using the skin cream.
 Both of these quick-and-dirty ways conclude that the skin cream makes the rash worse.

 However, notice what happens when we calculate the percentages going across:

 Among the people using the skin cream, 34% got better; and among people not using it, only 20% got better.
 So in fact the skin cream helps, but you can’t come to that (correct) conclusion without thinking about it and then dividing some numbers.

-A random selection of one-fourth of the people tested were given the test above.
-Another random one-fourth were given the same problem but the following opposite data:
+Researchers gave a random selection of one-fourth of the subjects the test above.
+They gave another random one-fourth the same problem but the following opposite data:

 The column headings have been reversed!
-So naturally the correct answer is also reversed.
+So naturally the correct answer is exactly opposite.

 You may be happy to learn that the people with a high Numeracy score tended to get the right answer whether they were given test A or test B. And the people with low Numeracy tended to get the wrong answer.